Coldwater Kitchen

 The Packard Motor Car Company and its 5-million square foot plant became a symbol of the American Dream in the heart of the Motor City.
 Packard left town in 1954, but the plant still stands as a symbol of decay.
 The half-mile stretch of rubble and ruin tells a story of failed politics and criminal activity, of scrappers and arsonists who went too far, and of the perseverance of one business to stick it out.
 The lawless plant has become a haven for street artists and curiosity seekers from around the world, including a devloper from Peru who now owns it.

-Packard: The Last Shift premiered as a feature film on opening night of the Inaugural Freep Film Festival in 2014.
+Packard: The Last Shift premiered at The Fillmore Detroit as the opening night film of the Inaugural Freep Film Festival in 2014.

 Belle Isle Revealed